 3.2.
 In order to encourage responsible disclosure, we promise not to bring legal action against researchers who point out a problem, provided they do their best to follow the above guidelines.

 3.5.
-You can disclose a vulnerability by contacting us directly to email and please include: code which reproduces the issue, detailed description and potential impact of your bug along with your username for potential pay-out.
+You can disclose a vulnerability by contacting us directly by email, and please include: code which reproduces the issue, a detailed description and the potential impact of your bug along with your username for potential pay-out.